h0lism/digitalgarden/src/site/notes/The End Cont. 2.md

 ![IMG_3523.png| 300](/img/user/images/IMG_3523.png)

 "Here's a cliche that narcissists use, all narcissists use that I personally find the most irritating.
 I'm the type of person who always, oh, you know me, I'm extremely dedicated to and then there's some value or virtuous thing and they talk in this kind of cliched way, which would be embarrassing and cringe-inducing for normal adults because they're children.
 Essentially, that's a child locked inside of an adult's body due to um intense trauma and or spoiling when they were very very young.
 And that's what creates the narcissistic world view and this connection to the false self that they've created.
-So all of this is a kind of self supply to that false self to aggraandise themselves and be like, "Yeah, this is who I truly am.
+So all of this is a kind of self supply to that false self to aggrandize themselves and be like, "Yeah, this is who I truly am.
 And if I can make you listen to it, and I can make you listen to it, and I can write this blog post about it, that's going to make it true."

 ![Richard.png](/img/user/images/Richard.png)